paleru/What-should-we-eat/README.md

 Fullstack web-application using the MERN-stack, built with Vite.
+It also utilizes styled components, nodemon

 Functionality:
-* User registration.
+* User registration, users stored in DB (passwords are hashed).
-* Signed in user can add recipes.
+* Signed in user can add recipes, also stored in DB.
 Users can also edit or delete their own recipes.
 * Search for recipes.
 * Filter recipes based on recipe type dropdown or/and adding ingredients.
 * Admin-panel (for admin-user only) showing real-time data for number of users and recipes.